 Our volleyball program is an IESA endorsed program open to all 6th, 7th, and 8th-grade girls.
-It consists of a 7th grade and 8th-grade team.
-Participants must have a current physical on file and pass a 3-day tryout.
+It consists of a 7th grade and 8th grade team.
+Participants must have a current physical on file and pass a 3 day tryout.
 The season runs from late November thru early March.
 In addition to playing against other schools in our area, the teams participate in multiple tournaments.
-Notices for tryouts will be posted once the dates are set, and team communication is done using the Remind 101 system.
-The 8th-grade coach is being sought out and the 7th-grade coach is Alexis Jewell.
+Notices for tryouts will be posted once the dates are set, and team communication is done using TeamSnap.
+The 8th grade and the 7th grade are both being coached by Trish Moreland.
 She can be reached at [email protected]

 In Yearbook Club, we design, promote, and sell the District 50 Yearbook.
 Assisted by teachers, 7th & 8th-grade students use an online computer program to stylize the yearbook by creating pages, choosing cover options, selecting fonts and color palates, and much more.
 Students in Yearbook Club are also primarily responsible for taking the pictures that will end up in the yearbook, as well as, conducting interviews for certain pages.
 This club takes place throughout the entire school year and begins with an initial meeting of interest where students apply for jobs including photographers, interviewers, page editors, and yearbook managers.
 From there, Yearbook Club sponsors, Mrs. Tapling and Miss Darrow, select students to join the team.
 Our main goal is to capture the atmosphere of John L. Hensey and Beverly Manor for each school year so students have an original and fun memory book to look back on for years to come.